12shubham1/ats_puzzle/README.md

 Solving ATS ants and signal processing challenge.

 ## Setup
+> Optional but recommended:
-1) Clone the repo and create a virtualenv
+> Clone the repo and create a virtualenv
-2) Activate the virtualenv
+> Activate the virtualenv
-3) Install the requirements: `pip install -r requirements.txt`
+1) Install the requirements: `pip install -r requirements.txt`

 ## Question 1: Ants